‘Bachelor In Paradise’ Finale Special: Where All Your Favorite Couples Stand Today

 When a huge group of men and women who have hooked up get back together, there’s going to be drama.
 So allow us to break down the ‘Bachelor in Paradise’ finale and reunion special.

-Of course the reunion was packed with a round up of status updates, but that wasn’t all it was.
+Of course the reunion was packed with status updates, but that wasn’t all it was.
 First, the finale in Mexico featured Chris Harrison giving the group two options: head home if you didn’t make a connection or stay in Paradise for one final date (that can feature a fantasy suite) and leave as a couple.

 Needless to say, for some it was an obvious yes.
 Taylor Nolan, 24, and Derek Peth, 31, obviously we’re thrilled for more one-on-one time, and hadn’t actually had sex before the fantasy suites.
 Then they went on to the reunion show to give us all what every Bachelor function needs: an engagement!
 They took their romance to the next level when he popped the question with a gorgeous Neil Lane ring and yes, they’re planning their wedding!